 Lori studied botany, zoology, economics, and policy analysis, with a graduate degree from Harvard University.
-She worked on salmon fishing boats in Alaska and as a wilderness/dogsledding guide before working for the US Environmental Protection Agency in Washington D.C.
+She worked on salmon fishing boats in Alaska and as a wilderness/dogsledding guide and marine biologist before working for the US Environmental Protection Agency in Washington D.C.
 She left the EPA to pursue her art full-time.

-Her large-scale bronze work has been shown at Sotheby's 2014 "Beyond Limits" the world-renowned exhibition of monumental sculpture held at Chatsworth House, the Duke of Devonshire's beautiful estate in England.
-Her sculpture at “Beyond Limits” was exhibited alongside work by fellow artists Aristide Maillol, Germaine Richier, Xu Bing, Beverly Pepper, Marc Quinn, Bill Woodrow, Alice Aycock, Antony Gormley and Eduardo Chillida.
+Lori Park's large-scale bronze work has been shown at Sotheby's "Beyond Limits" the world-renowned exhibition of monumental sculpture held at Chatsworth House, the Duke of Devonshire's estate in England.
+Her sculpture at “Beyond Limits” was exhibited alongside the work of other artists including Aristide Maillol, Germaine Richier, Xu Bing, Alice Aycock, Beverly Pepper, Marc Quinn, Bill Woodrow, Antony Gormley and Eduardo Chillida.

-Lori Park’s work “The Dogs of Longleat House” -a historical depiction of the family dogs, as larger-than-life-size wire sculptures - is on permanent display at Longleat House, the Marquess of Bath’s estate in England.
+Lori Park’s work “The Dogs of Longleat House” -a historical depiction of the Thynn family dogs as larger-than-life-size wire sculptures - is on permanent display at Longleat House, Lord Bath’s estate in England.